 - Peter Drobac is a medic, global public health specialist and social entrepreneur, who is Director of the Skoll Centre for Social Entrepreneurship.

-- Stuart Wilkinson is the head of the Knowledge Exchange and Impact team (KEIT) for the University, where he works with a range of industrial and regional partners to support knowledge exchange, capacity development and collaboration across sectors.
+- Stuart Wilkinson is the Assistant Director of Innovation and Engagement for the University, where he works with a range of investors, industrial collaborators and regional partners to support entrepreneurship, knowledge exchange, capacity development and collaboration across sectors.